DerGuru/The-Resonant/New Chapters/04 - Part4/P4-05_International_Contact.md

 ﻿## Part 4 - We Are Family | Ch.
-05 - "Some things cannot be reformed"
+05 - Some things cannot be reformed

 The visitor arrived unannounced, but with Malvek's approval - which meant she'd been vetted through channels Jason was only beginning to understand.